e-wrks/edh-vscode-formatter/README.md

 Đ:
 ```

-Rules of thumb: prefix a semicolon (`;`) to one of these expressions if it's
+Rules of thumb:

+> Prefix a semicolon (`;`) to one of these expressions if it's not the first
-not the first expression in its scope:
+> expression in its scope:

 - Tuple literal - to be disambiguated from procedure call
   > `; ( a, b, c )`